 Add another owner

 You can’t recover your own account, so make sure you add at least one other person to the Owners group.
 That way, if you can’t sign in, someone will be able to help you.

 Before you can add someone to the Owners group, you’ll need to invite them.
 Then follow these steps:

 - Click the name of a team member to view their details.

-- Click Manage next to Groups, select Owners, then click Done.
+- Click Manage next to Groups, select Owners, then click Update Groups.

 Sometimes, you might want to allow someone to help with account recovery but not give them access to manage your subscription or delete your team.

 Administrators can create and manage vaults, invite team members, and recover accounts.
 To add someone to the Administrators group:

 Use custom groups

 With 1Password Business, you can allow people to recover accounts without giving them any of the other permissions owners and administrators have.
 You can add them to a custom group with the Recover Accounts permission.